About Rebecca Weston Literary

 First and foremost, your story is your story.
 Every manuscript is unique and personal and is treated as such.
 Each round of edits begins and ends with a phone call so that you can get the most out of your editing experience.

-I am an independent book editor specializing in middle-grade and young adult fiction in all genres.
+I am an independent book editor specializing in middle-grade, young adult, and adult fiction in all genres, as well as memoir.
 Previously, I worked for eight years as an editor at Random House Children’s Books in New York City, where I edited middle-grade and young adult novels, focusing on literary projects with both broad appeal and a classic feel, as well as layered commercial projects.
 At Random House, I worked with many award-winning authors, including Jenny Hubbard, author of the Michael L. Printz Honor Book And We Stay and the William C. Morris Debut Award Finalist Paper Covers Rock; Susan Lynn Meyer, author of the Sydney Taylor Honor Award–winning novel Black Radishes and Skating with the Statue of Liberty; Rob Buyea, acclaimed author of the Mr. Terupt series and The Perfect Score; and New York Times bestselling author Megan Shepherd, whose debut middle-grade novel, The Secret Horses of Briar Hill, received glowing praise.

 I grew up inside the world of books—Little House on the Prairie, Swallows & Amazons, Treasure Island, Anne of Green Gables, The Adventures of Sherlock Holmes, The Maine Woods by Thoreau, and the works of E. B. White, Jane Austen, and P. G. Wodehouse.
 My favorite memories from childhood are of playing outside, imagining myself as the characters from my favorite stories, and then exploring new worlds as I read myself to sleep each night.
 According to my mother, when asked what I wanted to do when I grew up, I said that I wanted to read.